Language-Research-Technology/ldaca-website/content/resources/general-resources/international-organisations/index.md

 ### [Endangered Languages Documentation Program (ELDP)](https://www.eldp.net/)

 Supports the documentation and preservation of endangered languages through granting, training and outreach activities.
-The collections compiled through our funding are freely accessible at the [Endangered Languages Archive](#language-archives).
+The collections compiled through their funding are freely accessible at the [Endangered Languages Archive](#language-archives).

 <br>

 ### [Linguistic Data Consortium (LDC)](https://www.ldc.upenn.edu/)

 An open consortium of universities, libraries, corporations and government research laboratories.
 LDC was formed in 1992 to address the critical data shortage then facing language technology research and development.
-Initially, LDC's primary role was as a repository and distribution point for language resources. but with the help of its members, LDC has grown into an organization that creates and distributes a wide array of language resources.
+Initially, LDC's primary role was as a repository and distribution point for language resources, but with the help of its members, LDC has grown into an organization that creates and distributes a wide array of language resources.

 <br>